jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 After toying around, we learn what the tool is capable of, and start applying it to real world problems.
 Here a new tool enters the functional stage.
 Where protagonists question society, and continually break the rules to push society forward.
 As each new tools is created, the spectacle then function phase is naturally repeated.
 With every protagonist returning to equality when their contribution is over.

 Unless distribution is held back by Darth Blockbuster.
 When it is, like it was by Darth King, society enters art and spectacle.
 Like in storytelling, art and spectacle stories are unnatural stories that have to amplify their art and spectacle to distract from their non-function.
-As a result, the people watching either share in the psychosis, and require an every increasing rulebook to keep everyone else in line.
+As a result, the people watching either share in the psychosis, and require an every increasing rule book to keep everyone else in line.

 ![After the story ends](\../img\breakdowns\techvolution-story-types-applied.png)